 But being a good man also implies that we are consciously aware of how we represent ourselves to others.
-Truthfulness, goodness, honesty, bravery, courage, purity, righteousness—by whatever name we give them, our values define us because they also define for the outside world who we are.
+Truthfulness, goodness, honesty, bravery, courage, purity, righteousness—by whatever name we give these traits individually, or collectively (integrity), our values define us because they also define for the outside world who we are.

 This process of self development and spiritual improvement is what the “degrees” or stages of membership in Freemasonry are all about.
 It is what distinguishes Masonry from all other organizations.
 Becoming a Freemason is not an event, but a process.

 Freemasonry exists first and foremost to transform men.
 Our stated purpose is “to make men better” and that commission takes place because one is initiated into a fellowship of men.
 Freemasonry’s strength lies in the fact that it offers the right model by which men can grow and achieve balance in their human and spiritual lives.
 It tenders a safe and private medium for meaningful dialogue in the ways of virtue and ethics.
 It offers the role of patriarchy to younger men.
 It facilitates the timeless, ethical and spiritual traditions that have always improved the status of men.
 Just as it has done for every generation of men for 400 years.